Compare

 Does Adaptive replace QuickBooks or Sage?

-No. Adaptive adds AI automation on top of your existing accounting/ERP — you still run and pay for that system underneath.
+No. Adaptive adds AI automation on top of your existing accounting/ERP.
+You still run and pay for that system underneath.
 Bullwork has its own native double-entry general ledger, so it replaces QuickBooks rather than layering on it (and exports to QuickBooks if your CPA prefers).

 What does Adaptive cost vs Bullwork?

-Adaptive’s pricing is quote-gated and oriented to mid-market and enterprise builders.
-Bullwork publishes its prices — $199/mo for one user, $499/mo for three, $50/mo per added seat — free to start, no credit card.
+Adaptive’s pricing is quote-gated.
+Bullwork publishes its prices, $99/mo for one seat, $249 for five, $499 for twelve, $40/mo per added seat, free to start, no credit card.

 Which is better for a small general contractor?